graphql/graphql-spec/spec/Section 6 -- Execution.md

 Delivery group nodes may have three different types of child nodes:

-1. Other delivery group nodes, i.e. the node representing `SlowFragment` should have a child node representing `SlowestFragment`.
+1. Child Delivery Group nodes, i.e. the node representing `SlowFragment` should have a child node representing `SlowestFragment`.
-2. Pending incremental data nodes, i.e. the node for `SlowFragment` should initially have a node for `slowField`.
+2. Pending Incremental Data nodes, i.e. the node for `SlowFragment` should initially have a node for `slowField`.
-3. Completed incremental data nodes, i.e. when `slowField` is completed, the pending incremental data node for `slowField` should be replaced with a node representing the completed data.
+3. Completed Incremental Data nodes, i.e. when `slowField` is completed, the pending incremental data node for `slowField` should be replaced with a node representing the completed data.

 The {YieldIncrementalResults()} algorithm is responsible for updating the graph as it yields the incremental results.
+When a delivery group contains only completed incremental data nodes, the group is removed from the graph as it is delivered.

 YieldIncrementalResults(data, errors, incrementalDataRecords):